 Are there discounted tickets for those with disabilities or their caregivers?

 No. Walker Stalker does not offer specific tickets for those with disabilities or caregivers.
 All attendees, including caregivers, must have their own admission ticket.
 Instead, all of our accommodations are free for use onsite.
 There is never an additional fee charged for use of any Accessibility Services program.
 Those with disabilities can enjoy full access to the convention, just like any other attendee.
 This includes the purchasing of autographs and photo ops, as well as attendance at the Q&A panels.

 Caregivers do only need a general admission ticket.
 Each attendee with a disability can designate one person as their Personal Aide.
 This person will receive a special sticker on their badge, and will be allowed to accompany the attendee with a disability through all lines and panels.
 This is true even if the attendee with a disability has a VIP or higher pass.
 This is limited to one person per attendee with a disability.
 For more information on this, please email email@example.com.

 Can I stay with my group if I use Accessibility Services?

 Yes!
 Walker Stalker believes in the power of friendship.
-Our accommodation plans allow for groups of up to 5 to remain together in lines and panels.
-All members of the group must have the same admission pass type, however.
-Please see above for more information on caregivers.
+Attendees with a disability can bring two (2) other people (including a caregiver) through non-presold autograph lines with them.
+All attendees must have the same admission pass, or be a caregiver with a Personal Aide disability access pass, in order to remain together.
 The total number of people in the group must be reported when the attendee comes to the accessibility services booth at the convention, and cannot be changed throughout the weekend.